-A music video I made for The Ray Mann Three.
-Using limited animation techniques, the video incorporates elements of the band’s gig posters (which were also designed by me).
+A music video I made for The Ray Mann Three – a motion design piece, incorporating elements of the band’s gig posters (which were also designed by me).

 The theme: Diagrams of Optimism and Motivation.